fadeevab/design-patterns-rust/README.md

 path = "main.rs"
 ```

-Each example contains a **README.md** with instructions and additional
+Also, the examples contain a **README.md** with instructions and additional explanations.
-explanations.

 ## 💡 Overview